 - Assess for airway patency and administer oxygen

 - Obtain IV access, blood cultures and baseline blood tests (including lactate)

 - Other diagnostic samples if they will not delay antibiotic treatment (e.g. sputum, urine, pus)

-- Prescribe and administer antibiotics (should be administered in first hour)
+- Prescribe and administer appropriate antibiotics (should ideally be administered in first hour)

-- IV fluid bolus if patient showing signs of shock/hypoperfusion – 250-500 mL crystalloid (e.g. N/Saline, Hartmanns or Plasmalyte) repeated as required.
+- IV fluid bolus if patient showing signs of shock/hypoperfusion – 250-500 mL crystalloid (e.g. N/Saline, Hartmanns or Plasmalyte according to local approved protocols) repeated as required.

-- Seek senior help and transfer to ICU if transient or no response to treatment
+- Transfer to ICU if transient or no response to treatment

 - Examination for source of sepsis if not already clear